Thinstation/thinstation/README.md

-# Thinstation
+# ThinStation

 README - Displaying of this file can be disabled by touching `/ts/etc/READ`

-This env was created for you by Donald A. Cupp Jr. from Crux and Thinstation
+This env was created for you by Donald A. Cupp Jr. from Crux and ThinStation

-Thinstation itself has many many many contributors, but much thanx goes out to Mike Eriksen, Trevor Batley, Miles Roper and Marcos Amorim
+ThinStation itself has many many many contributors, but much thanx goes out to Mike Eriksen, Trevor Batley, Miles Roper and Marcos Amorim

 Work To Do / Work in Progress: mail to developer List if you can help